Morgawr/yokubi/src/Section1/Part2/Lesson20.md

 You may ask this as you see someone playing happily with cats and are seeking some confirmation.

-To make it even clearer, let’s compare these two sentences
+To make it even clearer, let's compare these two sentences

 <pre>
 何をしてる？